Upcoming Events

 Virtual

-Co-sponsored by the Obermann Center for Advanced Studies and the Office of the Vice President for Research, Books Ends—Obermann/OVPR Book Completion Workshop supports University of Iowa faculty from disciplines in which publishing a monograph is required for tenure and promotion.
-The award is designed to assist faculty members in turning promising manuscripts into important, field-changing, published books.
+Co-sponsored by the Obermann Center for Advanced Studies and the Office of the Vice President for Research and Economic Development, the Books Ends—Obermann/OVPR Book Completion Workshop—supports University of Iowa faculty from disciplines in which publishing a monograph is required for tenure and promotion.
+The award is designed to assist faculty members turn promising manuscripts into published books.

 Virtual